 Indigenous Peoples' Day/Día de la Raza

-Panel/Plática: Discussion on Missing and Murdered Indigenous Women MovementMonday, Oct.
-10
+Panel/Plática: Discussion on Missing and Murdered Relatives MovementMonday, Oct.
+9

 Student Center Annex

-In recent years, there has been national attention to the Missing and Murdered Indigenous Women movement (MMIW) in the media.
+Join us for part two of our discussion on the Missing and Murdered Indigenous Women movement (MMIW).
+However, this year, we will focus on Missing and Murdered Indigenous Relatives (MMIR).
+This movement calls for the end of violence endured by Native American families.
 National statistics show Indigenous women and girls are murdered ten times more than all ethnicities.
-This panel will discuss the MMIW movement and historical and current policies that affect the Native American community.
+This panel will discuss the MMIR movement and historical and current policies that affect the Native American community.

 Palo Alto College Book Discussion

 Crossing Borders, My Journey in Music